aave-dao/adi-deploy/DEPLOYMENT.md

 3. Generate diffs (showing additions and removals)
 4. Use the deployed payload address in the Aave Proposals V3 repository

-### Templates
+## Templates

 There are a few templates which help with the most used cases for aDI updates/new paths.
-This are used as inheritance, so that when used you will only need to pass certain previously deployed addresses:
+These are used as inheritance, so you only need to pass certain previously deployed addresses:

-- [SimpleAddForwarderAdapter](./src/templates/SimpleAddForwarderAdapter.sol): Adds one network to network path, by providing the origin CCC, the origin / destination bridge adapter pair.
+- [SimpleAddForwarderAdapter](./src/templates/SimpleAddForwarderAdapter.sol): Adds one network-to-network path, by providing the origin CCC, the origin/destination bridge adapter pair.
-- [SimpleOneToManyAdapterUpdate](./src/templates/SimpleOneToManyAdapterUpdate.sol): Adds a one to many network to network paths. by providing a new origin adapter and multiple destinations.
+- [SimpleOneToManyAdapterUpdate](./src/templates/SimpleOneToManyAdapterUpdate.sol): Adds one to many network-to-network paths. by providing a new origin adapter and multiple destinations.
-- [SimpleReceiverAdapterUpdate](./src/templates/SimpleReceiverAdapterUpdate.sol): Adds or remove a receiver adapter from a specified CCC.
+- [SimpleReceiverAdapterUpdate](./src/templates/SimpleReceiverAdapterUpdate.sol): Adds or removes a receiver adapter from a specified CCC.
-- [BaseCCCUpdate](./src/templates/BaseCCCUpdate.sol): Has the logic to update the CCC implementation, with the specified signature call for initialization.
+- [BaseCCCUpdate](./src/templates/BaseCCCUpdate.sol): Updates the CCC implementation, with the specified signature call for initialization.

-There are a few base contracts that can be used to create other common use cases as needed.
+There are a few base contracts that can be used to create other common use cases.
-If the use case is more complex or needs more than just the templates inheritance, it can be created under the src folder.
-Some examples are addition of multiple bridges for one path, or specific CCC implementation updates.
+For complex use cases beyond template inheritance, create custom ones in the src folder.
+Examples: addition of multiple bridges for one path, specific CCC implementation updates.

-### Scripts
+## Scripts

-You can find / create the scripts to deploy the aDI payloads under [payloads](./scripts/payloads/) folder:
+Find and create aDI payload deployment scripts in the [payloads](./scripts/payloads/) folder:

-- [adapters](./scripts/payloads/adapters/): This folder contains the scripts to deploy / update network to network paths.
-As for new networks we only need to set the path on Ethereum CCC (as receivers are done on the aDI (destination) deployment stage), this scripts consist only on adding the origin / destination adapter pairs for Ethereum network.
-For every deployment you will need to update [Network_Deployments](./scripts/payloads/adapters/ethereum/Network_Deployments.s.sol) with the correct script import.
+- [adapters](./scripts/payloads/adapters/): Contains scripts to deploy or update network-to-network paths.
+For new networks, only set the path on Ethereum CCC (receivers are configured during the aDI destination deployment).
+These scripts add origin/destination adapter pairs for the Ethereum network.
+Update [Network_Deployments](./scripts/payloads/adapters/ethereum/Network_Deployments.s.sol) with the correct script import for each deployment.
-- [ccc](./scripts/payloads/ccc/): This folder contains the script to update CCC implementations.
-You will need to update the [Network_Deployment](./scripts/payloads/ccc/shuffle/Network_Deployments.s.sol) script with the needed deployment script import.
+- [ccc](./scripts/payloads/ccc/): Contains a script to update CCC implementations.
+Update [Network_Deployment](./scripts/payloads/ccc/shuffle/Network_Deployments.s.sol) script with the required deployment script import.

-### Tests
+## Tests

-For every new payload you need to create a test under the [tests](./tests/payloads/) folder.
-These tests are based on a [Base test](./tests/adi/ADITestBase.sol) which contains all the necessary tests to check all the functionality.
-By inheriting from this contract you then can call the `test_defaultTest`.
+Create a test for every new payload in the [tests](./tests/payloads/) folder.
+These tests are based on a [Base test](./tests/adi/ADITestBase.sol) which contains all necessary functionality tests.
+Inherit from this contract and call `test_defaultTest`.

-### Diffs
+## Diffs

-By calling `test_defaultTest` from the ADITestBase, diffs will be generated under the [diffs](./diffs/) folder.
-These diffs will contain all the new / removed addresses and configurations from the different parts of the aDI system (forwarder adapters, optimal bandwidth, etc).
+Calling `test_defaultTest` from the ADITestBase generates diffs in the [diffs](./diffs/) folder.
+These diffs contain all the new/removed addresses and configurations from the different parts of the aDI system (forwarder adapters, optimal bandwidth, etc).

-### Makefile
+## Makefile

-Remember to specify the networks needed on the Makefile.
+Specify the required networks in the Makefile.

 - `make deploy-new-path-payload PROD=true LEDGER=true`: deploys new path payload.

-## Helpers
+# Helpers

-In [helpers](./scripts/helpers/) you can find other scripts that can help (serve as example) in aDI maintenance.
+The [helpers](./scripts/helpers/) folder contains scripts that help with aDI maintenance.

-- [UpdateCCCPermissions.s.sol](./scripts/helpers/UpdateCCCPermissions.s.sol): Script that will update the permissions of CCC to the previously deployed GranularGuardian.
-(Should be done after everything is set up).
+- [UpdateCCCPermissions.s.sol](./scripts/helpers/UpdateCCCPermissions.s.sol): Updates CCC permissions to the previously deployed Granular Guardian.
+Run this after completing all setup.

-## Pre Production
+# Pre Production

-To test new paths, we deploy on a new network mainnet first (instead of deploying on testnet).
-Once deployment is done, we send a cross chain message that will execute on a mock destination.
-This test intends to check that all configured adapters work as intended.
-Once the cross chain message delivery success is validated, we can proceed to production deployment (do not forget to change the json file to `pre-prod-<network>` before production deployment)
+To test new paths, deploy on the new network mainnet first (instead of testnet).
+After deployment, send a cross-chain message that executes on a mock destination.
+This test verifies that all configured adapters work correctly.
+Once cross-chain message delivery is validated, proceed to production deployment (change the JSON file to `pre-prod-<network>` before production deployment)

-- `make deploy_mock_destination PROD=true LEDGER=true`: deploys new mock destination to test cross chain messaging.
-(Add network script on [Deploy_Mock_destination](./scripts/helpers/Deploy_Mock_destination.s.sol))
+- `make deploy_mock_destination PROD=true LEDGER=true`: deploys new mock destination to test cross-chain messaging.
+(Add network script to [Deploy_Mock_destination](./scripts/helpers/Deploy_Mock_destination.s.sol))
-- `make send-direct-message PROD=true LEDGER=true`: sends a message from ccc ethereum to the specified destination.
-(Destination network should be updated [here](./scripts/helpers/Send_Direct_CCMessage.s.sol)).
+- `make send-direct-message PROD=true LEDGER=true`: sends a message from Ethereum CCC to the specified destination.
+(Update the destination network in [Send_Direct_CCMessage](./scripts/helpers/Send_Direct_CCMessage.s.sol)).